 We paid £110.81 for all food seen above plus service.
 An alcohol free lunch.

-There’s so much quality here and considering the number of covers they do, this is excellent and admirable work.
+There’s much quality here and considering the number of covers they do, this is excellent and admirable work.
 I’ll come back again.
-This is good.
 Meanwhile I will now retreat into my little screen to follow Calum perfect his next creation.

 Holborn Dining Room